jonesor/mpmsim/README.md

 #> [3,] 0.0000000 0.4285714 0.7142857
 ```

-### Generate single random MPMs
+### Generate single random Lefkovitch MPMs

-The `random_mpm` function can be used to generate a random matrix
+The `random_mpm` function can be used to generate a random Lefkovitch
-population model (MPM) with element values based on defined life history
+matrix population model (MPM) with element values based on defined life
-archetypes.
+history archetypes.
 The function draws survival and transition/growth
 probabilities from a Dirichlet distribution to ensure that the column
 totals, including death, are less than or equal to 1.
 Fecundity can be
 specified as a single value or as a vector with a length equal to the